Government Plans

 Climate Plan

 - Climate Change: The Ontario government's main information page on climate change.
 Ontario's climate change plan can be found as a section of it's Environment Plan.
-Additional pages are available on key government initiatives, including:

 Prince Edward Island